Hey! What is the content? What exactly is content marketing?

 .
 Tools to share snippets of your content on twitter: Tweetdeck, BufferApp, Hootsuite.

 .
-Tools to convert representations, PDFs and other types of content into video: Mindflash, Knoodel, Jing, screenr, Camtasia, Screenflow.
+Tools to convert representations, PDFs and other types of content into a video: Mindflash, Knoodel, Jing, screenr, Camtasia, Screenflow.

 .
 Tools to create online or offline presentations: PowerPoint, SlideShare, Prezi, Zoho, AuthorStream, Roojoom, Spundge.